Skip to contents

 Distances

-We can use compute_all_distances() to compute pairwise distances between all 60 input distributions.
-(Technically, we don’t really need the pairwise distances between the twenty inputs used for testing.)
+We can use compute_all_distances() to compute pairwise distances between the input distributions.
+If we supply the optional vector test_idx with the test set indices, the pairwise distance computations between test objects (which are not needed) are skipped.
 To compute sliced Wasserstein distances, we need to first generate θ1,,θL\theta_1, \dots, \theta_L sampled uniformly at random from the unit sphere; generate_directions() takes care of this.
 We’ll use L=25L = 25 and set d=2d = 2 since we’re working in two dimensions.
 If we’re only interested in the estimated sliced Wasserstein distances, we can set keep_projections to FALSE.

 thetas <- generate_directions(L = 25, d = 2)